The time has come to sell your home and so many questions are running through your head.

 The agreement will state the limited terms from the broker and what amount of commission you offer buyer’s agents.

-Most real estate brokers and MLS systems offer two types of listing agreements for a flat fee MLS listing— some areas offer more, so make sure to check your local information.
+Most real estate brokers and MLS systems offer two types of listing agreements for listing— some areas offer more, so make sure to check your local information.

 The first is an “Exclusive Right to Sell.”